- NDIS (National Disability Insurance Scheme)

 - to provide a safe and welcoming community for people who want to connect with others with similar experiences

-- to encourage and assist people with a mental health support need who would like to become a client of Prahran Mission’s mental health services, and receive support to access an Individual Client Support package.
+- to encourage and assist people with a mental health support need who would like to become a client of Uniting Prahran’s mental health services, and receive support to access an Individual Client Support package.

 If you are interested in accessing an Individual Client Support package, a mental health Support Worker is on site to assist you through the Central Intake & Assessment process.
 For more information